giavac/kamailio_ci/kamailio_testing/README.md

 ## Launch the tests

-The sipp scenarios are made available through a volume, so that the image doesn't need to be rebuilt as the sipp-related code changes.
+The sipp scenarios are made available through a volume, so that the image doesn't need to be rebuilt if the scenarios change.
+In this way you can experiment and add/remove scenarios more easily.

 From inside the container, execute `./run_sipp.sh`.

-.e.g:
+e.g.:

 ```
 docker exec -ti kamailiotesting_sipp_1 /bin/bash